AMythicDev/minus/README.md

 minus can be used with any async runtime like [`tokio`], [`async-std`] or native [`threads`] if you prefer that.
 If you want to display only static data, you don't even need to depend on any of the above

+## Features
+- Send data as well as configure the pager on the fly
+- Supports separate modes for dynamic and static output display
+- Highly configurable
+- Both keyboard and mouse support
+- Key bindings highly inspired by Vim and other modern text editors
+- Clutter free line numbering
+- Full [regex](https://docs.rs/regex) based searching which also fully takes care of escape sequences.
+- Incremental searching of text as you type
+- Tries to be very minimal on dependencies

 ## Usage